 Rajkumari, a 17-year-old from Pokhari Village, in Uttarakhand, India, grew up believing that she had inherited an evil spirit.
 She was haunted by stories of her uncle, who suffered from the same unexplained convulsions and passed away before she was born.
 Treatment for her condition was in the hands of a local traditional doctor because medical care in her remote area was almost impossible to access, much less afford.
 To avoid the stigma associated with her convulsions, Rajkumari retreated into the home she shared with her mother.

-She later learned that her inherited "spirit" was epilepsy, a treatable neurological condition that affects nearly 50 million people globally, about 80% of whom residing in low- or middle-income countries (LMICs).
+She later learned that her inherited "spirit" was epilepsy, a treatable neurological condition that affects nearly 50 million people globally, about 80% of whom reside in low- or middle-income countries (LMICs).
 What Rajkumari didn't realize was that her seizures were part of a neglected global health crisis that almost claimed her life.
 This hidden danger manifested tragically one day as she was cooking over an open fire.

 The flickering flame triggered a seizure: Proximity to the light patterns of fire are a common cause of an epileptic episode.
 This caused her to fall unconscious into the blaze, remaining in the fire, until her mother returned home and found her.
 She sustained severe burns across her face, lost sight in her right eye, and suffered extensive skin damage.